jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 Starting a separate `postgres` instance is a big hammer.
 It is a heavy weight operation but can surprisingly help performance in some situations and provides the highest level of isolation in tests.

 ## Reuse setup with `rollback`

-`abort` is great for rollback all the changes of test but sometimes we would like to only rollback some changes in a test.
+`abort` is great for rolling back all the changes of test but sometimes we would like to only rollback some changes in a test.

 This situation arises when we would like to reuse some setup to run a few different assertions.